Man committed after slayings shows up free in small SC town

 “He executed two elderly women,” Murray said.
 “I can’t believe he isn’t a danger to the whole town just out walking around.”

-Murray and the families of Naomi Johnson, 65, and her 74-year-old sister Thelma Haddock, planned to hold a news conference Monday afternoon in Kingstree to discuss the case.
-They gave the sparse court records they could find and other information to The Associated Press in advance.
+Murray and the families of Naomi Johnson, 65, and her 74-year-old sister Thelma Haddock, gave the sparse court records they could find and other information to The Associated Press in advance of a news conference.
+Then they asked reporters for help.

+“We need closure.
+I don’t know about you, but yesterday there was a big hole in my heart when I don’t have my mama on Mother’s Day,” Darren Tisdale said.

 At the courthouse, a clerk said there was no record of Brand’s arrest or indictments for two counts of murder, armed robbery, first-degree burglary and a weapons charge.
 The records could not be found online either, although there were some court records still available in a file where the arrest warrants were kept.
 Other public records show Brand, 43, registered to vote from an assisted living home near Columbia in 2016.
 At one point, he also had a Facebook page.